dhellmann/pymotw-3/source/re/index.rst

    :caption:
    :start-after: #end_pymotw_header

-The patterns in the example for matching words at the beginning and end of the string are different because the word at the end of the string is followed by punctuation to terminate the sentence.
+The patterns in the example for matching words at the beginning and the end of the string are different because the word at the end of the string is followed by punctuation to terminate the sentence.
 The pattern ``\w+$`` would not match, since ``.`` is not considered an